stephengold/Minie/README.md

 while `setMaxTimeStep()` has no effect when `maxSubSteps>0`.

 The contact solver performs a fixed number of iterations per time step, by default, 10.
-For higher-quality simualtion, increase this number.
+For higher-quality (but slower) simulation, increase this number.
 For instance, to use 20 iterations:

-        space.setSolverNumIterations(20);

-Each `PhysicsBody` contains an acceleration vector that determines the effect of gravity on that body.
+        space.getSolverInfo().setNumIterations(20);

-In addition, each `PhysicsSpace` has a gravity vector, which is applied to bodies as they are added to the space.
+Each `PhysicsSpace` has a gravity vector, which is typically applied to bodies as they get added to the space.
 To simulate a zero-gravity environment, set the gravity of the space to zero:

         space.setGravity(Vector3f.ZERO);

-To simulate a non-uniform gravity field, update the gravity of each body before each physics tick:

-        public void prePhysicsTick(PhysicsSpace space, float timeStep) {
-            Collection<PhysicsCollisionObject> pcos = space.getPcoList();
-            for (PhysicsCollisionObject pco : pcos) {
-                if (pco instanceof PhysicsBody) {
-                    updateGravity((PhysicsBody) pco);
-                }
-            }
-        }

-### Other global configuration
+### Global configuration

 By default, the native library prints a startup message to `System.out`.
 Once the library is loaded (but not started) you can disable this message: